Doctor of Psychology in School Psychology (Psy.D.), University at Albany, State University of New York, Albany, New York, 1998.

 Bachelor of Arts in Fine Arts, Hartwick College, Oneonta, New York, 1977

-School-based consultation, professional development for educators, school psychology professional issues
+School-based consultation, professional development for educators, school psychology professional issues, interprofessional leadership education

-Stephen Truscott is an associate professor.
-He has been a school psychologist since 1984 and practiced in New York State before entering academia.
-He completed his Psy.D. at the University at Albany in 1998 and taught at Alfred University and the University at Buffalo, SUNY before joining the GSU faculty in 2005.
+Stephen Truscott is a professor in the College of Education & Human Development’s Department of Counseling and Psychological Services.
+He has been a school psychologist since 1984 and practiced in New York state before entering academia.
+He completed his Psy.D. at the University at Albany in 1998 and taught at Alfred University and the University at Buffalo, SUNY before joining the Georgia State University faculty in 2005.

 In 2006, Truscott was identified as one of the top 50 research contributors in school psychology.
 In 2008, he was elected to membership in the Society for the Study of School Psychology.
 In 2002, Truscott was recognized with the University at Buffalo Graduate School of Education Outstanding Early Career Researcher Award.
 He has also provided consultation and program review services to 24 school districts.